 I have been pondering and watching this nature connection to gut health over the last year.

 When I go from work to home to work to home and I don’t spend time outside it has a negative impact on my nervous system.

 Even one day a week of concentrated time outside relaxes my nervous system.
 A relaxed nervous system means lower stress levels, lower cortisol levels, less inflammation, and higher brain functioning.

-So I want to offer being outdoors as a way to address stress related gut health problems; think of it as nature based stress medicine.
+So I want to offer to be outdoors as a way to address stress-related gut health problems; think of it as nature-based stress medicine.